Gynecologic Cancer Care in Portland and Vancouver

 gynecologic-cancer-surgical-oncologist

-Our gynecologic surgeons specialize in the treatment of gynecologic cancers, are up-to-date on the advanced surgical techniques, the latest clinical trials, and are dedicated to providing their patients with the least invasive and most individualized options for care.
+Surgery is often a part of diagnosing and treating any type of gynecologic cancer, whether it’s ovarian cancer, cervical cancer, or another type of female cancer.
+Our gynecologic surgeons are up-to-date on advanced surgical techniques and are dedicated to providing their patients with the least invasive and most individualized options for care.

-Gynecologic Cancer Clinical Trials and Research
+Gynecologic Cancer Clinical Trials in Portland and Vancouver

 gynecologic-cancer-clinical-trials-research